ififfy/flipflip/docs/import_export.md

 alt="Import" width="20" height="20"> ) and select the library `.json` file you'd like to import.

 Sources you already have will not be duplicated.
 However, if the imported Library has tags for a source and you do not, the tags will be imported.
 The tags for any new items will be created and added.
+Any new blacklist urls or clips will be added to existing sources.